Abu-Taher-Siddiki-Adnan/Bazar_Sajar/README.md

 Assalamu Alaikum.
-This is my first project.
+This is my first Django project.